 In terms of size, you might look for two main things:

-- The neck size that the collar strap fits i.e. it might say for dogs with neck sizes 6 to 28 inches.
+The neck size that the collar strap fits i.e. it might say for dogs with neck sizes 6 to 28 inches.
 Measure you neck size and compare it to the collar strap length that the collar comes with

 What Is An E Collar/Remote Dog Training Collar?